TOAST-DOCS/Gamebase/en/oper-customer-service.md

 5. Inquiry: Write the contents of the inquiry.
 The maximum character length is 1,000 characters.
 6. Attachment: Register the attachment if you have any.
 Up to 5 files (under 10 MB) can be attached.

+> [Note]
+> When selecting a inquiry type, if a template is set for the inquiry type, the inquiry content is automatically filled with the template content.
+> Template setting can be performed in [Customer Center > Customer Inquiry > Manage inquiry type](./oper-customer-service/#inquiry).

 #### (2) My Inquiries

 Logging in and accessing the customer center web page is required to activate **My Inquiries** button.
 Click the button to go to the screen where users can view the history of their previous inquiries.